AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `gw_name` - (Required) Name of the gateway which is going to be created.

 !> When creating a Transit Gateway with an Azure VNet created in Controller version 6.4 or earlier or with an Azure VNet created out of band, referencing `vpc_id` in anothe resource on the same apply that creates this Transit Gateway will cause Terraform to throw an error.
 Please use the Transit Gateway data source to reference the `vpc_id` of this Transit Gateway in other resources.

+~> As of Provider version R2.21.2+, the `vpc_id` of an OCI VCN has been changed from its name to its OCID.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
-Example: AWS/AWSGov/AWSChina: "vpc-abcd1234", GCP: "vpc-gcp-test", Azure/AzureGov/AzureChina: "vnet_name:rg_name:resource_guid", OCI: "vpc-oracle-test1".
+Example: AWS/AWSGov/AWSChina: "vpc-abcd1234", GCP: "vpc-gcp-test", Azure/AzureGov/AzureChina: "vnet_name:rg_name:resource_guid", OCI: "ocid1.vcn.oc1.iad.aaaaaaaaba3pv6wkcr4jqae5f44n2b2m2yt2j6rx32uzr4h25vqstifsfdsq".
 * `vpc_reg` - (Required) Region of cloud provider.
 Example: AWS: "us-east-1", GCP: "us-west2-a", Azure: "East US 2", OCI: "us-ashburn-1", AzureGov: "USGov Arizona", AWSGov: "us-gov-west-1", AWSChina: "cn-north-1", AzureChina: "China North", AWS Top Secret: "us-iso-east-1", AWS Secret: "us-isob-east-1".
 * `gw_size` - (Required) Size of the gateway instance.
 Example: AWS: "t2.large", Azure/AzureGov: "Standard_B1s", OCI: "VM.Standard2.2", GCP: "n1-standard-1", AWSGov: "t2.large", AWSChina: "t2.large", AzureChina: "Standard_A0".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane_mode).**